Tokyo’s stylish tea boom

 Access: Roppongi station

 Koso-an, in the family-friendly Jiyugaoka area, is a tea house set inside a residential-style building that is over a century old.
 A popular tourist attraction in its own right, you should expect to queue outside for a while at weekends or on a national holiday.
-The wait is a pleasure, however, since it allows you to spend some time taking in the tranquil atmosphere of a traditional Japanese garden.
+The wait is a pleasure however, since it allows you to spend some time taking in the tranquil atmosphere of a traditional Japanese garden.
 Once inside you can enjoy the finest matcha tea and wagashi sweets while sat on tatami matting: if you are very lucky at one of the window seats directly overlooking the garden.
-No matter where you are seated, though, Koso-an’s interior contains a wealth of Edo-era artifacts to rival some museums.
+No matter where you are seated, though, Koso-an’s interior contains a wealth of Edo-era artefacts to rival some museums.

 1-24-23 Jiyugaoka, Meguro-ku, Tokyo